MonicaKornis/taskmanager/README.md

 ## How To Use

-Simply download the files from github and then **Npm install** and **Npm start**.
+Simply download the files from github and then **npm install** and **npm start**.

 ## Features
   * Users are able to create, archive, and delete tasks.

   * Tasks can be labeled as important, personal, or work related.

        ![Bilby Stampede](https://i.imgur.com/CvF8wrH.gif)

   * Each task is color coded.
-Red means that it is still active and blue indicates that it has been completed.
-Archived tasks       are
+Red means that the task is still active and blue indicates that it has been completed.
+Tasks can     be toggled from active to complete with a single click.
+Archived tasks displayed with a grey background and can be             unarchived at any time.

        ![Bilby Stampede](https://i.imgur.com/KcmsTW4.gif)